Bebette’s Bunny Rescue FAQ

 I have a bunny I need to rehome.
 Can you help?

-We are usually always at full capacity so please fill out a surrender form on our website and I can add you to our waiting list.
-Rabbits who are spayed and neutered with proof will take priority.
-If you can sponsor their spay and neuter, we can also add them to the top of the list.
+We are typically at full capacity, but please fill out a surrender form on our website, and I can add you to our waiting list.
+Rabbits that are already spayed or neutered, with proof, will be given priority.
+If you are able to sponsor their spay or neuter, we can place them on an expedited list.
+Getting them fixed before rehoming greatly helps us, as it allows us to take them in more quickly and ensure they’re ready for their new home.

 Are you on social media?